 Advertisement

 The new rules also dropped the program’s original “fiber first” preference, which opened more pathways for states to spend BEAD funds on technologies like low-Earth orbit satellites and fixed wireless.
 While this was a move that some states, like Louisiana, were pushing for, the program changes delivered billions to SpaceX’s Starlink, which is owned by billionaire and former “special government employee” Elon Musk.

 But those rules are currently under the microscope.
-In mid-December, the Government Accountability Office found that the National Telecommunications and Information Administration violated the Congressional Review Act when it did not submit its new BEAD rules to Congress prior to issuing them, and therefore, they could be legally ineffective.
+In mid-December, the Government Accountability Office found that the National Telecommunications and Information Administration violated the Congressional Review Act when it did not submit its new BEAD rules to Congress prior to issuing them, and that they could therefore be legally ineffective.

 Leadership transitions

-While states were left to contend with instability stemming from the federal government — as demonstrated by the last two items on this list — internal changes also drove some turbulence.
-A number of state tech offices faced leadership transitions, losing or gaining the chief information officers that set the state’s tech priorities
+While states were left to contend with instability stemming from the federal government — as demonstrated by the previous two items on this list — internal changes also created turbulence.
+A number of state tech offices faced leadership transitions, losing or gaining the chief information officers who set technology priorities

 Advertisement

 In Tennessee, CIO Stephanie Dedmon announced her retirement, triggering a search for a new CIO throughout the first part of the year.
-In March, the state announced that Kristin Darby, a former health care and finance executive, would be the state’s new CIO.
-Just north in Kentucky, CIO Ruth Day announced her resignation effective end of 2024, leading to the promotion of longtime deputy CIO Jim Barnhart in May.
+In March, Tennessee announced that Kristin Darby, a former health care and finance executive, would be its new CIO.
+Just north, in Kentucky, CIO Ruth Day announced her resignation, leading to the promotion of longtime Deputy CIO Jim Barnhart in May.

-And in Indiana, following the departure of CIO Tracy Barnes at the end of 2024 ahead of the new gubernatorial administration taking office, Indiana Gov. Mike Braun named Warren Lenard, an auto dealership executive, as the state’s new CIO in March.
+In Indiana, following the departure of CIO Tracy Barnes at the end of 2024, ahead of a new governor taking office, Indiana Gov. Mike Braun in March named Warren Lenard, an auto dealership executive, as the state’s new CIO.

-However, some leadership transitions were more opaque.
+Some leadership transitions were more opaque.
 Amaya Capellan, the Pennsylvania CIO, and Chief Technology Officer Brian Andrews stepped away from their roles under unspecified circumstances in October.
-Capellan has not spoken on the issue, adding only on LinkedIn about the move that “leadership and I agreed that this was the right time for a transition.”
-Bry Pardoe, who has served as executive director of Pennsylvania’s Commonwealth Office of Digital Experience, or CODE PA, since its formation in April 2023, was named to be Capellan’s replacement in October.
+Capellan has said little publicly on the issue, only noting on LinkedIn that “leadership and I agreed that this was the right time for a transition.”
+Bry Pardoe, who had served as executive director of Pennsylvania’s Commonwealth Office of Digital Experience, or CODE PA, since its formation in April 2023, was named in October to be Capellan’s replacement.

+Advertisement